DominusX/Alien-Danger-TD/README.md

 John Walsh & Arjun Kharel

+##Table of contents
+1: Abstract of Game Story

-## Project Details
+2: Project Details

-0. The project is mainly written in C#, it uses anumber of pre-made assets and resources found on the [Unity Assets Store](https://www.assetstore.unity3d.com/en/)
-0. The leaderboard score system implements a back-end that keeps a record of the top five player scores (Global leaderboard)
+3: Game World
+  - Game World overview
+  - Enemies
+  - Turrets/Units

+4: Player Roles And Actions

+5: Strategies and Motivation

+6: Development And Technical Summary

+7: References

-**Abstract of Game Story**
+**1: Abstract of Game Story**

 In the far future, humanity has spread to the reaches of known space.
 There they encountered life forms, or rather we should call them a life form, who lived as a single entity.
 It pities all the life forms that have to live their lives alone and attempts to save them by bringing them into the fold.
 Of course, humanity is not willing to submit to the desires of the life form.
 You are the commander of the static defense emplacements on the planet Earth.
 You have at your disposal the most advanced static defenses developed by Humanity to date.
 Defend the front lines and do not allow a single alien life form to slip through!

+**2: Project Details**

+0. The project is mainly written in C#, it uses anumber of pre-made assets and resources found on the [Unity Assets Store](https://www.assetstore.unity3d.com/en/)
+0. The leaderboard score system implements a back-end that keeps a record of the top five player scores (Global leaderboard)

-**Game World (Look and Feel)**
+**3: Game World (Look and Feel)**

   Image goes here